-Difference Between Mean, Rude, and Bullying Behavior
+Difference between Mean, Rude, and Bullying Behavior

 Mean is defined as purposefully saying or doing something to hurt someone very infrequently.
 Rude is defined as inadvertently saying or doing something that hurts someone else.
 Bullying is defined as intentionally aggressive behavior repeated over time that involves an imbalance of power.
-Mean or rude conduct does not rise to the level of bullying absent the imbalance of power.
+Mean or rude conduct does not rise to the level of bullying absent the imbalance of power, but may otherwise be a code of conduct violations and treated as such.

 Bullying does not include group or team behaviors to encourage a culture of team unity and/or harder training effort.